-NOTE: For the duration of the COVID 19 public health crisis, all BHSD staff are working off site.
-To avoid delays, please email all completed application materials and rosters to bilsfornil.bhsd@state.nm.us.
+NOTE: To avoid delays, please email all completed application materials and rosters to https://roster.nmrecovery.org/.
 Do not mail via the U.S. Postal Service.

 Follow the instructions in the Supervisory Certification Attestation Application, (Appendix E).
 All items referenced in the attestation must be presented as part of the site visit or desk audit, as requested by BHSD.
 BHSD reserves the right to perform a retrospective review of agencies with Supervisory Certification.
 These reviews may include a desk audit of policy and procedure, supervision documentation, personnel records, treatment records, as well as quality improvement records.